Many catalogs and databases allow the user to put a search string together using the boolean operators AND, OR, or NOT.

 Google Scholar provides access to peer-reviewed papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations.
 Although it is not as standardized, thorough, or reliable as BIOSIS, Web of Science and other literature databases, Google Scholar has a simple interface that many find convenient and easy to use.

-To locate the full text of an article, click the button in the database.
+To locate the full text of an article, click the FULL-TEXT button in the database.

 If Princeton does not have access to the full text you can use either Article Express, Borrow Direct, or Interlibrary Loan (ILL) to request the article or book from one of our partner institutions: